 Section Item Considered Not relevant Strength and type of cross-border dependencies Description of cross-border dependencies as a possible aggravating input for the scenario (reliance on assistance from other TSOs); Description of cross-border dependencies as a possible output of the national crisis (decreased ability to assist other TSOs).

-Section Item Considered Not relevant Interdependencies Availability of redispatch/counter trading/cross-border In the described exchange of ancillary services to make it possible to scenario, will your inject or to withdraw power from power plants in a situation worsen if other certain neighbouring power system; TSOs are unable to Availability of reactive power (to support system offer the following stability); support?
-Availability of energy support.
-Interdependencies Availability of redispatch/counter trading/cross-border During the described exchange of ancillary services to make it possible to scenario, would you be inject or to withdraw power from power plants in a able to assist other certain neighbouring power system; TSOs in the following Availability of reactive power (to support system fields if they face stability); simultaneous crisis?
+Interdependencies In the described scenario, will your situation worsen if other Availability of redispatch/counter trading/cross-border exchange of ancillary services to make it possible to inject or to withdraw power from power plants in a certain neighbouring power system; TSOs are unable to offer the following Availability of reactive power (to support system stability); Interdependencies During the described scenario, would you be able to assist other TSOs in the following fields if they face Availability of energy support.
+Availability of redispatch/counter trading/cross-border exchange of ancillary services to make it possible to inject or to withdraw power from power plants in a certain neighbouring power system; Availability of reactive power (to support system stability); simultaneous crisis?
 Availability of energy support